 8. Read books about potty training.

 There is a multitude of books out there, and most popular cartoon characters have their own books about potty training.
 You can also use potty training apps, games, or watch a DVD about potty training with silly songs.
-Our buddies at Sesame Street certainly have an arrange of books that can possibly help your child with understanding potty time.
+Our buddies at Sesame Street certainly have an arrangement of books that can possibly help your child with understanding potty time.

 9. Use a reward chart to help them feel enthusiastic about going to the potty.